paulkastelijn/Smart-Controller-EVSE-DIN/README.md

     *To find the exact GPIO pins used for `TX`, `RX`, and flow control, check the `uart:` section within the `evse/modbus.yaml` file.*

-2.  **Connect the RS485 module to the Modbus bus:**
+2.  **Connect the ESP32 module to the Modbus bus:**
-    -   RS485 Module `A` → EVSE Controller Modbus `A` terminal
-    -   RS485 Module `B` → EVSE Controller Modbus `B` terminal

-    *Note: If you are also using a Modbus energy meter, it should be connected to the same A/B bus lines in parallel.*
+    -   Since I do not own the native RS485 modbus ready EVSE DIN Module, i used the serial communication instead.
+    -   If you own a EVSE DIN that includes a native RS485 modbus module, you can change this project such that the Waveshare communicates directly with the
+        Modbus connectors.

+    *Note: I use a seperate Power meter that exposes the data through Home Assistant.

 ### Relays for Phase Switching